Fitness: Getting and Staying Active - Preventing Injury and Illness

 pads.
 Learn about the proper fit of that gear.

-Start an activity session routine slowly.
+Start each activity session slowly.

 Then work up to your normal level.